 The free version of WavePad can be used for non-commercial use and includes many of the features from Master’s edition which can be easily upgraded to Master’s or Standard edition if needed for commercial use.

 If there is a discussion on audio editors anywhere, Audacity will make the entrance by default.
 Audacity is a free open source audio editor developed by a group of volunteers.

-It is a multi-platform software so you can use it on Windows, Linux as well Mac OSX.
+It is a multi-platform software, so you can use it on Windows, Linux as well as Mac OSX.

 Audacity is an excellent audio editor and a great free alternative for beginners as well as professionals who can’t afford a premium audio editor yet.